Skip to main content

 Hui Xin Ng

-Hui Xin Ng is a PhD student in Cognitive Science examining the association between brain aging and bipolar disorder.
+Hui Xin Ng is a PhD candidate in Cognitive Science examining the association between brain aging and bipolar disorder.
 Aging is associated with changes in the brain's structure and function, as well as cognitive decline; Hui Xin's work is focused on further developing and evaluating brain imaging-based tools to predict an individual’s aging trajectory.
 She is also interested in healthcare technology that democratizes healthcare access.
-As a Merkin Fellow, Hui Xin will travel to University College London in winter and spring 2024 to further a collaboration with the MANIFOLD lab in analyzing machine learning models for brain age prediction and their application to the study of brain aging in bipolar disorder.
+As a Merkin Graduate Fellow, Hui Xin will travel to University College London to further a collaboration with the MANIFOLD lab in analyzing machine learning models for brain age prediction and their application to the study of brain aging in bipolar disorder.

-Research Abroad Experience: Freiburg im Breisgau, Germany (Spring-Summer 2024
+Research Abroad Experience: Freiburg im Breisgau, Germany (Spring 2024)

 • Jonathan Pekar